Marianne Moore: Poetic style

-Moore's most famous poem is perhaps the one entitled, appropriately, "Poetry", in which she praises poets who create "imaginary gardens with real toads in them".
-It also expressed her idea that meter, or anything else that claims the exclusive title "poetry", is not so important as delight in language and precise, heartfelt expression in any form.
+Moore's most famous poem is perhaps "Poetry", in which she praises poets who create "imaginary gardens with real toads in them".
+It also asserts that meter and other traditional poetic devices are not as important as delight in language and precise, heartfelt expression.
+(Moore wrestled with "Poetry" for decades: the poem has 11 versions, was printed 27 times and published 79 times between 1919 and 1982.)
 Moore's meter was radically separate from the English tradition; writing her syllabic poems after the advent of free verse, she was encouraged thereby to try previously unused meters.

 She credited the poetry of Edith Sitwell as "intensifying her interest in rhythm and encouraging her rhythmic eccentricities".
 In response to a biographical sketch in 1935, Moore indicated "a liking for unaccented rhyme, the movement of the poem musically is more important than the conventional look of lines upon the page, and the stanza as the unit of composition rather than the line".
 Later in her Selected Poems of 1969, she also commented in regard to her poetic form, that "in anything I have written, there have been lines in which the chief interest is borrowed, and I have not yet been able to outgrow this hybrid method of composition".

 Moore often composed her poetry in syllabics; she used stanzas with a predetermined number of syllables as her "unit of sense", with indentation underlining the parallels, the shape of the stanza indicating the syllabic disposition, and her reading voice conveying the syntactical line.
 These syllabic lines from "Poetry" illustrate her position: poetry is a matter of skill and honesty in any form whatsoever, while anything written poorly, although in perfect form, cannot be poetry:

+Translations

+Moore translated the seventeenth-century Fables of La Fontaine into English.
+Hugh Kenner asserted that she had accomplished the task "with incomparable deftness."

+Musical adaptations

+Though not as widely set to music as the work of other poets, there have been musical adaptations by several American composers, including pieces by Samuel Adler, William Bolcom, Juliana Hall, Lewis Spratlan, and Virgil Thomson.